LeChapellierFou/GTAIV-Parachute-Project/README.md

 Existing problems:
 - there is a slight latency time for the player to be able to control the parachute.
 - no removal of the parachute in case of object collision.
-- the parachute sounds remain active in case of death.
 - the parachute does not get removed if the player touches a wall.